A Guided Unconditional Diffusion Model to Synthesize and Inpaint Radio Galaxies from FIRST, MGCLS and Radio Zoo: Conclusions

 These differences highlight the need for adapting and refining generative models for astrophysical applications.
 Ensuring that DDPMs and other generative approaches can accurately capture both the structural and pixel-value distributions of astrophysical objects is crucial for their effective use in synthetic data generation for astrophysics.

 Future work could focus on optimizing the training process, incorporating domain-specific constraints, or leveraging hybrid generative approaches to improve both fidelity and diversity in the generated samples.

+Alternative approaches to DDPM can be considered to reduce computational cost at inference time.
+For instance, denoising diffusion implicit model \citep{DDIM} provides a deterministic sampling procedure that allows for a significant reduction in the number of denoising steps while maintaining comparable sample quality.
+Another promising direction is the use of latent diffusion model \citep{latent}, where the diffusion process is performed in a lower-dimensional latent space learned by an autoencoder, drastically reducing both memory usage and computational time.
+These approaches enable faster generation and facilitate scaling to higher-resolution data while preserving overall model performance.

+We could also optimize the dataset construction.
+For example, we extract patches around the sources so that they are as centered as possible.
+This ensures that most of the emission is captured within each patch and simplifies the learning task.
+However, it may also introduce biases, such as an implicit preference for centrally located sources and reduced translational invariance.
+As a result, the model may learn overly simplified spatial priors and struggle to generalize to more complex or off-center configurations.

 Additionally, exploring the use of DDPMs for tasks beyond image generation, such as denoising or super-resolution in radio astronomy, could further expand their applicability.
 As generative models continue to advance, refining their adaptation to astrophysical data will be crucial for maximizing their potential in large-scale surveys, such as those conducted with the SKA, where automated and reliable synthetic data generation could play a key role in data augmentation and analysis.